samdauwe/webgpu-native-examples/README.md

 ## Credits

-A huge thanks to the authors of the folowing repositories who demonstrated the use of the [WebGPU API](https://webgpu.dev/) and how to create a minimal example framework:
+A huge thanks to the authors of the following repositories who demonstrated the use of the [WebGPU API](https://webgpu.dev/) and how to create a minimal example framework:
 * [wgpu-rs](https://github.com/gfx-rs/wgpu-rs)
 * [webgpu-samples](https://github.com/austinEng/webgpu-samples)
 * [Vulkan C++ examples and demos](https://github.com/SaschaWillems/Vulkan)